Delegitimisation: Definition, function and mechanisms

 Delegitimisation is the process of constructing a "categorization of groups into extreme social categories which are ultimately excluded from society".
 Delegitimisation provides "the moral and the discursive basis to harm the delegitimized group, even in the most inhumane ways".

 Daniel Bar-Tal identified five rhetorical strategies by which delegitimisation occurs: dehumanisation (e.g. "uncivilised savages"), trait characterisation ("idiots", "parasites"), outcasting ("murderers", "terrorists"), use of political labels ("Nazis", "imperialists"), and delegitimisation by group comparison (e.g. with the Huns).
 Volpato et al. found eight delegitimising strategies, including trait characterisation, political labels, group comparison, segregation, outcasting and using a delegitimised group to stigmatise another group.
 For example, images of derogated target groups were published in the Italian Fascist magazine La Difesa della Razza in the 1930s.

 A process affecting actual beliefs rather than mere rhetoric is presumed to be at work however.
 An early controlled study published in 1960 showed that "serious and violent conflict can change previously held positive views of the other group" as in the case of the 1959 border disputes between India and China, eventually leading to the 1962 Sino-Indian War.
 "Before the dispute, Indian students considered the Chinese to be artistic, religious, industrious, friendly, progressive, and honest.
 But, as the conflict developed, the Chinese were stereotyped by the same Indian students also as aggressive, cheating, selfish, war-mongering, cruel and shrewd."

 Bar-Tal found that the process mostly occurs in the cases of intractable conflicts and ethnocentrism.
 According to Bar-Tal, in these contexts delegitimisation is part of an unholy trinity together with beliefs in justness of own goals and collective self-victimhood.

 History and examples

 In 1975, "delegitimisation" became a kind of "buzz word" when then-U.S. Ambassador to the United Nations Daniel Patrick Moynihan accused the international body of delegitimising Israel by passing a "Zionism is racism" resolution.
-After United States President Barack Obama included the term in a 2011 speech, it developed wider international currency.
+After U.S. president Barack Obama included the word in a 2011 speech, it developed wider international currency.

 The paired concepts of "legitimise" and "delegitimise" have gained currency in discussions about nuclear disarmament.

 Arthur Kleinman found that a patients with a chronic illness experience delegitimation when doctors treat their description of pain or other symptoms as exaggerated or even untrue.